- Do I have to pay a membership fee to compete in GTA AM Tour events?

 The Tour registration fee will be charged to your card when you register for the current season.

-Players withdrawing inside of two weeks prior to an event will be subject to a minimum administrative cancellation fee of $80 plus HST.
+Players withdrawing inside of three weeks prior to an event will be subject to a minimum administrative cancellation fee of $80 plus HST.
 However, if the host course will not provide a refund, the player will be billed the entire cost of his or her green fee.

 Players who register less than one week prior to an event will pay an additional $10 (plus HST) administration fee.